Zettlr/zettlr-docs/docs/en/reference/settings.md

 The internal links are explained pretty quick: Simply choose how you'd like to write internal links.
 The default are Wiki-Style-Links: [[your-link]].
 You could also use curly brackets: {{your-link}}.
 Or you could use exclamation marks: !your-link!.
 Whatever suits you!

 The internal links are used for two things: First, if they either contain an existing file name or an existing ID, clicking them will directly open the respective file (identified either by its name without the extension, or by its ID).
-Second, if they don't contain any of that, they won't open any file, but they will work as a search function, so `ALT`-clicking them will start a search — this is great for saving searches you do often!
+Second, if they don't contain any of that, they won't open any file, but they will work as a search function, so `Cmd/Ctrl`-clicking them will start a search — this is great for saving searches you do often!

 > Note that files will not assume any link as an ID.
 If a file finds an ID that is surrounded by the internal link formatting, it will not use this ID.